F0903/traefik-pve-provider/README.md

 Automatically create Traefik routers and services via your PVE container/VM notes.

-Inspired by [traefik-proxmox-provider](https://github.com/NX211/traefik-proxmox-provider) but with simpler configuration and a larger feature-set.
+Inspired by [traefik-proxmox-provider](https://github.com/NX211/traefik-proxmox-provider) but with simpler configuration, larger feature-set and better performance.
 > Note that this is not a fork, but a project built from scratch.

 ## Traefik Installation